 Popular local desserts are made of marzipan, also the 'Eyes of Santa Lucia' (cookies); the 'Buccellati' (with candied orange, figs, raisins), the 'Cassata', Sicilian cake or ice-cream with candied fruits (sponge cake, marzipan, ricotta and candied fruit) and the 'Cubbaita' (nougat made of sesame seeds).

-Also renowned are the almonds from Avola and the 'shells' of Noto (marzipan shaped shell filled with jam).
-Fine wines include the "Moscato from Noto" and Moscato from Siracusa.
+The almonds from Avola are also held in high renown as are the 'shells' of Noto (marzipan shaped shell filled with jam).
+Fine wines produced in the region include the "Moscato from Noto" and Moscato from Siracusa.